 This document has been compiled by members of the aviation industry to enhance aviation safety.
 It is not intended to supersede or replace existing materials produced by the State or in ICAO SARPs.
 The distribution or publication of this document does not prejudice the State's ability to enforce existing National regulations.
-To the extent of any inconsistency between this document and the National/International regulations, standards, recommendations or advisory publications, the content of the National/International regulations, standards, recommendations and advisory publications shall prevail.
+To the extent of any inconsistency between this document and the National/International regulations, standards, recommendations or advisory publications shall prevail.